USNavalResearchLaboratory/turboWAVE/docs/overview.rst

 All these modules can be invoked from the same executable file.
 TurboWAVE consists of the following software components:

-	#.	:samp:`twutils`---Distribution of python modules useful for pre and post processing
+	#.	:samp:`twutils`---Python package with installer, visualization and other utilities.
 	#.	:samp:`twcad`---CAD rendering program to visualize turboWAVE geometries
 	#.	:samp:`DataViewer`---A Jupyter notebook for viewing and animating the data
-	#.	:samp:`SPARC database`---chemical reactions for use in SPARC
+	#.	:samp:`SPARC database`---chemical reactions for use in SPARC modules
 	#.	:samp:`tw3d`---The executable file

 On the desktop, turboWAVE is essentially self-contained, in that no external libraries are